jermbo/Talks/VueTypeScript/README.md

 ### User Module Index

 In normal Vuex, we declare a state object and assign it some values.
 This limits us from using types, so we have to declare variables and assign that to the state.
-Let"s look at an example of the old way before seeing the TypeScript way.
+Let's look at an example of the old way before seeing the TypeScript way.

 ```JavaScript
 export const state = {